bekk/bekk-christmas/post/elm/the-builder-pattern.md

                     placeholder placeholderString

                 Nothing ->
-                    -- This is an attribute that doesn't change the html classList []
+                    -- This is just an attribute that doesn't change the html classList []
             ]
         ]